I Know Who Killed Me

-I Know Who Killed Me is a 2007 American psychological thriller film directed by Chris Sivertson, written by Jeff Hammond, and starring Lindsay Lohan, Julia Ormond, Neal McDonough and Brian Geraghty.
-The film's story revolves around a young woman who is abducted and tortured by a sadistic serial killer.
+I Know Who Killed Me is a 2007 American psychological thriller film directed by Chris Sivertson from a screenplay by Jeff Hammond.
+It stars Lindsay Lohan as a young woman who is abducted and tortured by a sadistic serial killer.
 After surviving the abduction, she insists that her identity is that of another woman.

-I Know Who Killed Me was released by TriStar Pictures on July 27, 2007.
+Julia Ormond, Neal McDonough, Brian Geraghty, Garcelle Beauvais, Spencer Garrett and Bonnie Aarons appear in supporting roles.

 The film received intense negative media coverage during production and upon its release, as Lohan publicly struggled with addiction and other personal issues.
+Filming took place mostly in California, from December 2006 to March 2007.
+It was theatrically released in the United States by TriStar Pictures on July 27, 2007.
 It was promptly deemed a failure and called one of the worst films ever made, being the most awarded at the 28th Golden Raspberry Awards, winning seven of eight nominations.
-It did, however, attain a more successful home video performance, having almost quadrupled its U.S. box office gross in estimated domestic DVD sales.
-The film subsequently developed a cult following and several screenings of it have been put together by historic theaters and film festivals.
+The film did, however, attain a more successful home video performance, having almost quadrupled its U.S. box office gross in estimated domestic DVD sales.

+I Know Who Killed Me subsequently developed a cult following that has reexamined it as a modern giallo and several screenings of it have been put together by historic theaters and film festivals.